Self-Guided Bike Tour in Vermont | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-A short spin gives you the opportunity to get used to your bike, shift the gears, and practice riding.
-Cycle through Middlebury’s charming downtown and continue along residential roads around the edge of town.
-You cross the Pulp Mill Covered Bridge before viewing the Otter Creek Falls.
-Then head back to the inn.
+A short spin gives you the opportunity to get comfortable with your bike, shift the gears, and practice riding.
+Cycle through Middlebury’s charming downtown, then continue along quiet residential roads on the edge of town.
+A longer option extends past the Middlebury College campus and onto peaceful country roads, following ridgelines with lovely views of Vermont’s Green Mountains and New York’s Adirondacks.
+Both rides cross the historic Pulp Mill Covered Bridge before offering a view of the Otter Creek Falls.
+Then return to the inn.

-After a leisurely breakfast, you have a full day to explore as you wish on this Stay Put Day.
-Stroll the lovely Main Street, with its many shops, restaurants, and galleries.
-Browse the collections of Middlebury ephemera at the Sheldon Museum.
-At Cannon Park, a historic marker commemorates John Deere and his invention of “the plow that broke the plains.”
-From 1821 to 1825, Deere apprenticed at an area blacksmith shop before moving to Illinois, where he built the world’s first steel moldboard plow.
+After a leisurely breakfast, enjoy a full day to explore at your own pace on this Stay Put Day.
+Stroll along charming Main Street, home to shops, restaurants, and galleries.
+Browse local artifacts at the Henry Sheldon Museum, or stop by Cannon Park, where a historic marker commemorates John Deere and his invention of “the plow that broke the plains.”
+Deere apprenticed at a local blacksmith shop from 1821 to 1825 before moving to Illinois, where he built the world’s first steel moldboard plow.

-If the bucolic Vermont roads beckon, you can set out on a ride to the quiet town of Salisbury.
-On your way out of Middlebury, pick up snacks or a picnic lunch for later.
-These tranquil roads passing antique stores, weeping willows, and stone walls are meant to be explored at a relaxed pace, so take the time to soak in the picturesque Vermont vistas.
-Soon, you arrive at Lake Dunmore and Branbury State Park, whose name is a marriage of the towns of Brandon and Salisbury.
-If you decide to enter the park (we recommend that you do!), an entrance fee of approximately $4.00 gets you in.
-Enjoy your packed lunch and perhaps take a cool swim in serene Lake Dunmore.
-Refreshed and renewed, follow more scenic roads back to Middlebury.
+If Vermont’s quiet country roads call to you, opt for a scenic ride to the nearby town of Salisbury.
+Before setting out, pick up snacks or a picnic lunch in Middlebury.
+These tranquil roads—lined with antique shops, weeping willows, and stone walls—are best explored at a relaxed pace.
+Eventually, you’ll reach Lake Dunmore and Branbury State Park, named for the nearby towns of Brandon and Salisbury.
+If you choose to enter the park (we recommend it!), a modest entrance fee of approximately $4.00 applies.
+Enjoy your lunch and perhaps take a refreshing swim in the serene lake.
+Afterward, follow more scenic roads back to Middlebury.

-Tonight, try one of Middlebury’s fine restaurants, which are all within walking distance of your inn.
+Tonight, dine at one of Middlebury’s many excellent restaurants, all within walking distance of your inn.

 Today's Ride Choices